 Not many people have positive associations when they think of the word “customer service.”
 Some imagine a disinterested employee answering questions in a pained, monotone voice.
 Others may think of Kristen Wiig’s “Target Lady” character on Saturday Night Live, the overly enthusiastic Target employee who gets so excited by all of her customers, that she talks their ear off.
 But, both of these examples don’t accurately display what customer service experience is all about.

-To increase customer satisfaction and provide customer assistance.
+The goal of customer service experience is to increase customer satisfaction and provide customer assistance.
 How well does your business aid customers before, during, and after their purchase?
 Your business’s response to product questions, order delivery inquiries, troubleshooting, and returns/exchanges are all part of the customer service experience.

 Unlike antiquated examples of customer service, these interactions can happen across a variety of channels.
 Phone calls, emails, online chats, face to face interactions, response times, and employee attitude all fall under the umbrella of customer service experience.